 Welcome back to Afterglow, I’m Mark Chilla.
-We’ve been exploring pianist Dave Brubeck and his work with singers this hour [in honor of Brubeck’s 100th birthday this week].
+We’ve been exploring pianist Dave Brubeck and his work with singers this hour.
 In addition to being one of the most influential cool jazz pianists of the 1950s and 60s, Brubeck was also a notable songwriter and composer.
 He wrote over 400 jazz compositions in addition to dozens of songs, most of these songs alongside his wife Iola Brubeck serving as lyricist.
 And later in his career, he even wrote some large scale classical compositions, including several orchestral works, dozens of choral works, and even two ballets.

 I want to turn now to one of Dave and Iola Brubeck’s first large-scale compositions, the 1962 multi-movement jazz musical known as The Real Ambassadors.
 This work told a slightly fictionalized story of jazz musicians travelling around the world bringing American jazz and culture to other nations.
 And it was inspired by Brubeck’s own travels around the world, sponsored by the U.S. State Department, along with other “jazz ambassadors” like Dizzy Gillespie, Duke Ellington, and of course, Louis Armstrong.

 For the musical, which was later turned into an album released by Columbia Records, the Brubeck Quartet served as the accompaniment, along with the jazz group Lambert, Hendricks and Ross as the chorus, and the two vocal soloists being Carmen McRae and Armstrong himself.